Sign In

 Privately insured students

-Students who come from a non-EU/EEA country and are privately insured can use their home insurance if they present a confirmation from their insurance company.
+Students who come from a non-EU/EEA country and are privately insured can use their home insurance if they present confirmation from their insurance company.
 They must ensure that their insurance will also cover all costs in Germany.
 Travel insurance is not sufficient.

 Working during your studies